northle/docs/docs/1.x/advanced/validation.md

 ## Usage

-In order to check if data is valid, invoke the `assert` method.
+In order to check if request input data is valid, invoke the `assert` method.
 Example validation may look like this:

 ```ts
 this.validator.assert({